jcarlos-prieto/niliBOX/resources/API.md

 </table>

 ### Video subsystem
 The video subsystem handles the video input devices.
-There is no equivalent for output video devices.<br>
+There is no equivalent for output video devices.
 Every video device can be identified in 3 different ways:
 - *Device name*: A string that identifies a video device available in the system
 - *Device id*: An integer identifying a video device that has been open and can be used for input operations
 - *Description*: A string providing a readable name for the video device

 When an video device is open, a parameter <i>mode</i> must be provided.
-The <i>mode</i> is composed by a list of values separated by commas in the format <i>"resolution,framerate"</i>.
+The <i>mode</i> is composed by a list of values separated by commas in the format *"resolution,framerate"*.
 This is the meaning of each value:
 - *resolution*: String - Size of the video frame in the format *widthxheight*.
 The symbol *x* must be included
 - *framerate*: Integer - Number of frames per second